Ministry of Tourism (Zambia)

-The Ministry of Tourism is a ministry in Zambia.
+The Ministry of Tourism is a ministry in Zambia responsible for the portfolio functions of tourism and culture.
 It is headed by the Minister of Tourism.

 In 2002 the Ministry of Tourism was merged with the Ministry of Environment and Natural Resources to form the Ministry of Tourism, Environment and Natural Resources.
 However, Tourism was later merged into the Foreign Affairs ministry.
 In 2011 Tourism was split out from the Foreign ministry and merged with the Art portfolio to form the Ministry of Tourism and Arts.
 Arts was removed in 2021 and moved to the Ministry of Youth, Sport and Arts.

-The ministry oversees several statutory bodies, including the Hotels Board of Management, the Hotels Managers Registration Council, the National Heritage Conservation Commission, the National Museum Board, the Zambia Institute for Tourism and Hospitality Studies and the Zambia Tourism Agency.
+The Ministry has several departments including the Department of Culture and Traditional Affairs, the Department of the Hostels Board of Management, and the Department of National Parks and Wildlife (DNPW), which is mandated to manage and conserve wildlife in Zambia and to administer national parks and game management areas.
+The ministry oversees several statutory bodies, including the National Heritage Conservation Commission, the National Museum Board, the Zambia Institute for Tourism and Hospitality Studies and the Zambia Tourism Agency.